Dan Katz: Advisorship and private sector work (2011–2025)

 Katz worked as a policy advisor at the United States Department of the Treasury from 2011 to 2013 and was a senior advisor in the first Trump administration, where he helped lead the department's bailout of airlines amid the COVID-19 pandemic.
 He is a certified sommelier.
 In September 2019, Katz married Hillary Anne Coleman.
 By 2024, he was involved at the Manhattan Institute.

 Chief of staff to the secretary of the treasury (January–October 2025)

 By January 2025, Katz had been set to be appointed the chief of staff to the chief of staff to the United States secretary of the treasury.
 As chief of staff, he sought to force the Department of the Treasury's payments system, managed by the Bureau of the Fiscal Service, to grant access to Department of Government Efficiency workers.
 Katz was involved in a group chat that was leaked to The Atlantics editor-in-chief, Jeffrey Goldberg.

 First Deputy Managing Director of the International Monetary Fund (2025–present)

-On September 18, Kristalina Georgieva, the fund's managing director, named Katz to the position of first deputy managing director of the International Monetary Fund.
+In September 2025, The New York Times reported that the Trump administration was set to propose Katz as the first deputy managing director of the International Monetary Fund.
+On September 18, Kristalina Georgieva, the fund's managing director, named Katz to the position.